ADMISSION POLICIES UPDATE

-In response to the evolving COVID-19 pandemic, we are making the following changes to our admissions process for the 2020-2021 application cycle:
+In response to ongoing disruptions due to wildfires and the COVID-19 pandemic, the following changes to our admission process are in effect for the 2020-2021 application cycle:

 - We have extended our application deadline to October 1, 2020 at 11:59 PM EST. Applications must be in complete and verified CASPA status by the deadline in order to be eligible for review.